ttkorhonen/e3pages/docs/kb/training/workbook/12_conda_environment.md

 conda 4.12.0
 ```

-You need at least conda 4.7 to work with E3.
+You need at least conda 4.7 to work with e3.
 Conda >=4.8 is recommended.

-### Conda Configuration
+### Conda configuration

 If you don't want conda to activate the base environment by default (and modify
-your PATH), you should run:
+your `PATH`), you should run:

 ```console
 conda config --set auto_activate_base false
 ```

-All E3 packages are available on [ESS
+All e3 packages are available on [ESS
 Artifactory](https://artifactory.esss.lu.se).
 Artifactory includes mirrors for
 `anaconda-main` and `conda-forge` channels.
 You should set artifactory as the
-the default channel_alias.
-To work with E3, you have to use the
+the default `channel_alias`.
+To work with e3, you have to use the
 `conda-e3-virtual` channel:

 ```console